School Profile

 At this stage, children become more aware of their surroundings and are fascinated by facts about the world: “The Guinness Book of World Records” stage.
 The central theme in fourth and fifth grade is the history of The United States (early history and development of the nation), while sixth grade spends the whole year on studying the African continent in depth.
 Through these broad themes, children study history, geography and the biographies of remarkable people.
 Teachers awaken interests through appropriate literature placing great emphasis on the child’s own creativity.

 Each classroom is equipped with a library of, at least, three hundred books, including copies of dictionaries and thesaurus which students use regularly.
-Intensive reading and daily writing exercises develop language skills as well as the thinking process.
+Intensive reading and daily writing exercises develop language skills as well as the thinking process, without the use of computers or any other technological device.

 Elementary School